josephhearnshaw/TFBPS/README.md

 # TFBSP
-A TFBSP script that will work for basic predictions and only on positive strands (needs work)
+A TFBSP script that will work for basic predictions and only on positive strands

 # How to use?